 The Bluetooth in your car is dangerous.
-Bluetooth signal is a form of electromagnetic radiation within the microwave part of the spectrum.
-That is a fancy way of saying that anything Bluetooth uses the same 2.45 Gigahertz microwave radiation that your microwave oven uses to cook food.
+Its signal is a “non-ionizing” form of electromagnetic radiation that uses the same 2.45 Gigahertz microwave radiation that your microwave oven uses to cook food.
 The amperage or power level is different, but it is the exact same radiation.
-This radiation is also referred to as Radio Frequency (RF) Radiation.
 Their are literally hundreds of peer reviewed scientific studies linking this radiation to cancer, and a host of other biological problems.
-Even the World Health organization listed this radiation as a “possible carcinogen” in 2011.
-Carcinogen means “cancer causing”.
+Even the World Health organization was finally forced to list this as a “possible carcinogen” in 2011.

 Bluetooth Earbuds Test

 In the below video I take a meter called a High Frequency Analyzer and I test a typical 4G smart phone and a pair of Bluetooth earbuds.
 Most people I show this video to are shocked to see how much RF Radiation these devices emit.
 It is well worth watching.
 The video is short.

 Since you just watched the above video I am going to discuss Bluetooth earbuds for a brief second.
 As you saw also in the above video a safer alternative to Bluetooth earbuds is just a regular corded headset as long as you put something called a ferrite bead on the bottom of the cord.
 If you do not have the ferrite bead, the cord acts just like an antenna.
 The radiation travels right up the cord and into your ears.
 Remember your ears are a hole in your head.
 You want more than just soft tissue between your brain and any type of electromagnetic radiation.